whedia/django_project/README.md

 # Django_project

-This is an CRUD app made with python Django.
+This is an CRUD app made with python Django 2.2 version.

 You can add a post (name, description and image), edit it and delete it.